Last Updated on February 23, 2023

 American Bullies in the neonatal period are at the most vulnerable stage of their life.

 These puppies rely entirely on their mom for food and warmth as they cannot generate their own body heat yet.

 They will spend most of the day and night sleeping and eating.
 As they are very vulnerable at this age, they can get worms easily and so should be dewormed as early as possible.

 During this stage, your American Bully puppy’s eyes will open and his ears will start to function.
 Additionally, he will start eating solid foods once his milk teeth develop.

 His tail will also start to wag as he begins to socialize with his littermates.
 Your puppy needs to interact with humans to prevent social problems later on.

-American Bully puppies grow rapidly before they hit two months old and are now at the age where they can go to the vet for their first vaccinations and make their forever home with their new owners.
+American Bullies grow rapidly before they hit two months old and are now at the age where they can go to the vet for their first vaccinations and make their forever home with their new owners.

 This is also the stage where your puppy is becoming more social and learning how to interact with people and the world around him.